Go directly to product information

 Offer Not available - see explanation

-Lada luvu, also known as Sulawesi-pepper called, comes from the Indonesian island also called Celebes, and is grown in Luwu Timur (Kabupaten East Luwu), one of the regencies in South Sulawesi.
+Lada luwu, also known as Sulawesi-pepper mentioned, originates from the Indonesian island also known as Celebes, and is cultivated in Luwu Timur (Kabupaten East Luwu), one of the regencies in South Sulawesi.

-The cultivation of black pepper began on the island of South Sulawesi in the 1930s, east of Lake Towuti.
-This is where the Luwu Raya community lives.
+The cultivation of black pepper It began on the island of South Sulawesi in the 1930s, east of Lake Towuti.
+The Luwu Raya community lives here.

-For most farming families, the pepperCultivation is their sole source of income.
-On average, the yield from their 1,000-1,500 square meter plot is 1,000 kilograms, or 0.7 tons per hectare.
+For most farming families, the peppercultivation is their only source of income.
+On average, the yield from their 1,000–1,500 square meter plot is 1,000 kilograms, or 0.7 tons per hectare.

 Why not organic?

-To grow this organically grown pepper In order to be able to supply under the organic label, we, as packer/producer of the pepper We must be certified.
+To these organically grown pepper In order to be able to supply under the organic label, we, as a packer/producer of the pepper must be certified.
 We are not.
-Although we process and store organic and conventionally grown products strictly separately, we are therefore not allowed to use the organic label.
+Although we process and store organic products and products from conventional cultivation strictly separately, we are therefore not allowed to use the organic label.

 Usage